IBM/spectrum-scale-policy-scripts/premigrate/readme.md

 Copy the `ltfsee_premig.sh` script to a directory of the executing EE node.
 To run the policy on multiple EE nodes the script must be placed in the same directory on each node.
 Consider placing it in a shared file system.

 Adjust the premigration policy according to your needs and store it in the same directory as the `ltfsee_premig.sh` script.
-The file [premig_fset_all.txt] (premig_fset_all.txt) is an example for a premigration policy.
+The file [premig_fset_all.txt](premig_fset_all.txt) is an example for a premigration policy.

 Note, the directory where the `ltfsee_premig.sh` script is stored must be entered into to the EXEC clause of the EXTERNAL POOL rule